Davidchowrj/davidchowrj.github.io/index.md

 | Cookies can be accessed easily (**Less secure**) | Session values can't be accessed easily **(More Secure)** |
 | Set Cookie time to destroy cookies               | Use session_destroy() to destroy sessions                 |
 | setcookie()                                      | session_start()                                           |
+# Chapter 8 - Error Handling

+In PHP , there are 3 types of errors:

+1) Syntatical Errors
+2) Runtime Errors
+    * Will stop script from doing what it was supposed to do
+3) Logical Errors

+## Other Errors

+SQL Errors - Usually due to syntax

+## Debugging Process
+1) Start Apache services
+2) Run right page
+3) Save latest changes
+4) Run a phpinfo() script

+## Displaying errors

+Include *display_errors* in a script to dsiplay errors
+* ini_set('display_errrors', 1)

 # Chapter  9 - Localization